tarantool/queue/README.md

 1. `task_id` - task ID (of the task being taken)
 1. `time` - the time when the client began to execute the task

-Also there is a space which is associated with each queue, which is named in the `space` field of the `_queue` space.
+Also, there is a space which is associated with each queue, which is named in the `space` field of the `_queue` space.
 The associated space contains one tuple for each task.

-#### Fields of the space associated with each queue
+## Fields of the space associated with each queue

 1. task_id - numeric - see below
 2. task_state - 'r' for ready, 't' for taken, etc. - see below